wilsonmar/WebSockets/JMeter.md

 5) Navigate to the test plan file described above: `/Users/wilsonmar/Downloads/99bottles-jmeter-master`

-6) Make sure menu <strong>Options | Log Viewer</strong> is checked.
+6) Make sure menu <strong>Options | Log Viewer</strong> is checked so logs appear in the lower-right pane.

+7) To see more log entries, click on the edge above the log pane.
+   Scroll to the far left of log entries.

-7) Run the test from the JMeter UI one of several ways:
+8) Run the test from the JMeter UI one of several ways:

   * Click the Run button
   * Select menu Run | Start
   * Press command + R.

-7) During the run, at the upper-right corner in the gray bar is "0/1".
+9) During the run, at the upper-right corner in the gray bar is "0/1".

 ## <a name="RunBatch"> Run in Batch Mode</a>